joniles/mpxj/mkdocs/docs/howto-dotnet.md

 API can be used.

 ## .Net and Java types
 The .Net version of MPXJ has been generated directly from the Java version using a tool called IKVM.
-One of the side effects of using IKVM to perform this conversion is that the MPXJ exposes .Net versions of the original Java data types, so for example you will find that the API returns a type called `Date` rather than a .Net `DateTime`, and collections which don't expose the familiar `IEnumerable` interface.
+One of the side effects of using IKVM to perform this conversion is that the MPXJ exposes .Net versions of the original Java data types, so for example you will find that the API returns a type called `LocalDateTime` rather than a .Net `DateTime`, and collections which don't expose the familiar `IEnumerable` interface.

 To simplify the translation between Java and .Net types, a set of extension methods have been provided.
 These are included n the NuGet package, and the